programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ### Adding Multiple Data Elements to the Information Box

-In the example just above, you only reported the number of police killings (`count`) – but this technique can display multiple variables at once.
+In the example just above, you only reported the number of police killings (`count`) – but with this technique, you can display multiple variables at once.
 In the next example, you create an information box that displays:
-* The county name (already in the `cp.GeoJson` properties dictionary)
+* The county name (already in the `cp.GeoJson` property dictionary)
+* The number of people killed by police
 * The county's population
-* The number of people killed by police
 * The number of kills per 100k population

-The last three variables still need to be added to the `cp.GeoJson` properties dictionary:
+The last two variables also need to be added to the `cp.GeoJson` property dictionary:

 ```python
 baseMap = initMap()